-- 50. (1) The Elected Members of the Legislative Council shall be elected by secret ballot, under a system of universal suffrage, by the persons registered on a single roll of voters for a single constituency for the whole of the island of St Helena; but the Legislature may make provision by Ordinance for the island to be divided into two or more constituencies for the purpose of elections, and for separate rolls of voters for such constituencies. - (2) Subject to subsection (1) and to section 49, the Legislature may make provision by Ordinance for the conduct of elections to the Legislative Council, including for- - (a) the qualifications and disqualifications of voters; - (b) the registration of voters; - (c) the ascertainment of the qualifications of candidates for election and of voters; - (d) the holding of elections; and - (e) the definition and trial of offences connected with elections and the imposition of penalties for any such offence, including disqualification for membership of the Council, or for registration as a voter, or for voting at elections, of any person concerned in any such offence.
+- 50. (1) The Elected Members of the Legislative Council shall be elected by secret ballot, under a system of universal suffrage, by the persons registered on a single roll of voters for a single constituency for the whole of the island of St Helena; but the Legislature may make provision by Ordinance for the island to be divided into two or more constituencies for the purpose of elections, and for separate rolls of voters for such constituencies. - (2) Subject to subsection (1) and to section 49, the Legislature may make provision by Ordinance for the conduct of elections to the Legislative Council, including for- - (a) the qualifications and disqualifications of voters; - (b) the registration of voters; - (c) the ascertainment of the qualifications of candidates for election and of voters; - (d) the holding of elections; and - (e) the definition and trial of offences connected with elections and the imposition of penalties for any such offence, including disqualification for membership of the

-Provision for enabling Public Officers to be qualified to be elected published in Gazette Notice No. 135 of 4 August 2016.
-This notice can be accessed in the Elections Ordinance.
+2 Provision for enabling Public Officers to be qualified to be elected published in Gazette Notice No. 39 of 24 April 2012.
+This notice can be accessed in the Elections Ordinance, 2009.